robotframework/robotframework/doc/userguide/src/ExecutingTestCases/BasicUsage.rst

 Runner scripts communicate the overall test execution status to the system running them using return codes.
-When the execution starts successfully and no `critical test`_ fail, the return code is zero.
+When the execution starts successfully and no tests fail, the return code is zero.
 All possible return codes are explained in the table below.

 .. table:: Possible return codes